rombrew/phobia/README.md

 ## TODO

-* Try to estimate stator windings resistance with KF.
+* Try online estimation of stator windings resistance with KF.
 * Analyse of rapid transient modes.
 Introduce an iron saturation model if needed.
-* Implement an application protocol via CAN.
 * Make a detailed documentation.

 ## Current Status